 Smoked Brisket Point turns out melt in your mouth tender and juicy and full of amazing flavor.
 Great for sandwiches, tacos, chili and more.

-Occasionally we split a brisket and make a Smoked Brisket Flat and either grind the point to make Brisket Burgers or Brisket Smoked Sausage.
+Occasionally we split a whole brisket and make a Smoked Brisket Flat and either grind the point cut to make Brisket Burgers or Brisket Smoked Sausage.

 Ingredients Needed